JohnBendfeldt/fibonacci-sequencer/README.md

 ### `node app.js`

 Runs the app in production mode. <br>
+This is how Heroku runs the application.
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.
-FOr development `npm start` is recommended.
+For development `npm start` is recommended.

 ### `npm start`